 Time is arguably the most important commodity for any software development team.
 Pressure from higher up in organizations means the latest software releases are expected yesterday.
 Software development teams, therefore, face a huge challenge when moving through various phases of development to complete each phase in as little time as possible.

-The rest of this post deals with some important scheduling test metrics in addition to highlighting how to optimize those metrics for more effective scheduling and better usage of both team resources and time.
+The rest of this post deals with some important scheduling test metrics in addition to highlighting how to optimize those metrics for more efficient scheduling and better usage of both team resources and time.

 Scheduling and Automation